qasimushtaq/alarabigym/README.md

 6. To be able to join online

 ##### Future goals

 * Ability to develop an online system for customers and B2B.
 * To develop a system so that customer join online and develop other pages of the website.
+* To Create further pages for a complete working site.

 ## UX

 This website is for customers, to provide up to date, relevant and easily available information about the business and the services it provides.
 The objective of this project is to develop a user-friendly platform that both new and existing customers can use for a range of purposes which were identified through research, from the perspective of the business and user perspective.

 From business perspective, there are two type of customers.
 The new gym members and current members who can see the information online.

 ### User Stories